MatteoDiMario96/react-toDoList/README.md

 ## Objective

-"Create a To-Do-List dynamic with CRUD.
-For the final save the data for the local storage for not lost the list."
+"Create a dynamic To-Do List with full CRUD functionality (Create, Read, Update, Delete).
+The app saves data to local storage to retain the list even after the application is restarted."

 ## Funzionalità

-- Add a new ToDo.
+- Add a To-Do: Add a new item to the list.
-- Delete an existing Todo.
+- Delete a To-Do: Remove an existing item from the list.
-- Edit, deleting the ToDo in the list for add at the input for make edit and after again put in the list.
+- Edit a To-Do: Temporarily remove an item from the list to edit it, then add it back with the changes.
+- Save a To-Do: Save on the localStorage the ToDoList

 ## Technologies used

-- React: per costruire l'interfaccia utente.
+- React: for building the user interface.
-- JavaScript: per la logica e gestione dello stato.
+- JavaScript: for application logic and state management.

 ## Installation